 1) The first promise is that we will provide patients with diagnostic and treatment advice that is based on the most up-to-date scientific and medical research.
 If some aspect of hair loss research has been published in a medical journal, we've likely read it.
 And if we've read it, we've already carefully considered how (and if) it should be worked into our treatment plans for our patients.
 We offer treatments based on science, safety and sensical thinking.
 We don't start JAK inhibitors (tofacitnib/ruxolitinib) in patients with alopecia areata who haven't tried other treatments first.
 We don't recommend PRP in patients with androgenetic alopecia who haven't carefully considered other treatments first.
 The same type of common sense applies to how we approach scarring alopecia and hair shedding issues.

 3) Our third promise is that we will never promise results.
-I can confidently and respectfully say that our hair loss clinic sees some of the most complex presentations of hair loss.
-We will will do everything we possibly can that is within the reaches of current biomedical science to get hair growing or stop it from being lost - but we will never promise results.
+I can respectfully yet confidently say that our hair loss clinic sees some of the most complex presentations and types of hair loss.
+Uncommon conditions are commonly seen in my office.
+We will do everything we possibly can that is within the reaches of current biomedical science to get hair growing or stop it from being lost - but we will never promise results.
 We can not be so bold as to think humans can 'fully' control and navigate how hair follicles grow and don't grow.
 This approach is simply wrong.
 It is a wonderful goal for the future, but not a goal that is with us yet.
 We will never promise results.
 I achieve success in a good proportion of patients.
 I fail too.
 In 2017, the field of hair medicine has a rudimentary understanding of hair growth mechanisms.
 This rudimentary knowledge actually gets us pretty far - just not far enough.
 There are no such things as guarantees for any hair loss condition. .

 In recent years, I have come to see that the bigger picture has some very lofty goals.
 We have a lot of work to do to train more physicians to recognize the importance of hair loss and to provide appropriate care for all types of hair loss.
 I continue to teach other doctors with the hopes that new doctors might also consider this field of medicine to be interesting and consider pursuing it as a career.
 We have a lot of work to do to help insurance companies and health care providers understand not only the impact of hair loss but also the impact of helping people achieve hair growth.
 We have a lot of work to do to bring safer, more effective treatments to our patients.
 We have a lot of work to do to support and fund high-quality research.
 We have a lot of work to do to remove from the world those ineffective products & services that prey on the vulnerability of those with hair loss.
 The goals are lofty but achievable.